michaelguren/Claude-test/README.md

 # Minimalist TODO App Scaffold

 This repository contains a **minimal, reusable scaffolding** for web applications.
-It is designed to last over a decade with minimal ongoing maintenance, and aims to simplify development by favoring clear, dependency-free patterns using native AWS services.
+It is designed to last over a decade with minimal ongoing maintenance, prioritizing simplicity and developer velocity over architectural complexity.

 ---